 CONTRIBUTORSJeb Lund is the founder of Mr. Destructo and a columnist for the Guardian.
 He wrote the "America's Screaming Conscience" column for Gawker from February 2012-2013 under the pseudonym Mobutu Sese Seko, and is currently a contributing writer at Sports on Earth.
 Under other pseudonyms, he moderated a major book forum, reviewed history and public policy texts, and contributed to music video story development for acts like Metallica and Disturbed while authoring viral media campaigns.
 He writes the lion's share of Mr. Destructo articles and is responsible for the clumsy layout, turgid copy-editing and inexplicable style-sheet changes from year to year.
-His columns and articles have appeared—under both real and fake names—on SomethingAwful.com, GQ.com, Vice, Deadspin, The New Republic and Sports on Earth.
-You can view his Blogger profile here.
+His columns and articles have appeared—under both real and fake names—in The Awl, The Classical, Deadspin, Esquire, GQ, The New Republic, SBNation, Sports on Earth and Vice.

 Marty Peretz is the owner and publisher of Et tu, Mr. Destructo?
 He purchased the website when it first became popular and profitable, following the printing of White America's Inconvenience Tantrum, Part IV.
 His column, a more in-your-face version of "The Spine," covers the spectrum of human activity, from hip-hop to the Israeli-Palestinian conflict, to Drew Brees' peerless Super Bowl performance.